15 Countries Where Your US Plug Fits but the Voltage Doesn't

 -

-The plug fit is not the question.
+The plug fit isn’t the question.
 The voltage is.
 A 110V US hair dryer plugged into a 230V Bangkok outlet draws four times its rated wattage.
 The heating element fails, the fuse blows, or the housing melts.
-Some pop on the first second.
+Some pop in the first second.

 -

 Phone and laptop chargers are mostly safe.
 Look at the small print on the brick.
-If it reads 100-240V, you are fine anywhere on the list.
+If it reads 100-240V, you’re fine anywhere on the list.
 If it reads 120V only, treat it like a hair tool and leave it home.

 -

 Single-voltage hair tools are the most common casualty.
-A US-bought curling iron rated 120V draws 1500W in Hanoi, Manila, or Phnom Penh and will burn out before it warms up.
+A US-bought curling iron rated 120V draws 1500W in Hanoi, Manila, or Phnom Penh and burns out before it warms up.
 Travel-specific dual-voltage hair tools exist.
-The drugstore version on your bathroom counter does not.
+The drugstore version on your bathroom counter doesn’t.

 -

 A travel adapter does not change voltage.
 It only changes plug shape.
-Running a 110V device on a 230V grid takes a step-down transformer, which is heavy and rarely worth it.
-For most travelers the answer is leaving the device at home.
+To run a 110V device on a 230V grid you need a step-down transformer, and that’s heavy, pricey hardware you’ll almost never want to carry across the world in a bag.
+Leave the device home.

 Check the input range printed on the charger before you pack it.